sh1boot/sh1boot.github.io/drafts/ciscv.md

 * To exploit inter-opcode redundancies
 * To dress up like a CISC architecture in order to gain its powers

-Basically, I've seen too many complaints about the various consequences of 16-bit aligned instructions mixed with 32-bit aligned instructions, and so I started [thinking about it myself](/naturally-aligned-instruction-set/), and did [some very rough hacking](/experimental-riscv-instruction-compression/) to see how I might solve it, and am now at the stage which I present here.
+Basically, I saw too many complaints about the various consequences of 16-bit aligned instructions mixed with 32-bit aligned instructions, and so I started [thinking about it myself](/naturally-aligned-instruction-set/), and did [some very rough hacking](/experimental-riscv-instruction-compression/) to see how I might solve it, and now I'm at the stage which I present here, which I hope is good enough to get the general idea across and demonstrate viability.

 ## Packet structure